ahatanar/TeamManagement/README.md

 # My Project
 ## Overview
-This is a Django-based project that allows users to [insert project description here].
+This is a Django-based project that allows users to create and manage team members

 ## Prerequisites
 To run this project, you must have Python 3.8 or higher installed on your system.
 If you don't have Python installed, you can download it from the official website: https://www.python.org/downloads/.